bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_serve_https.md

 tailscale serve --https=443 --bg --set-path /flow_editor http://localhost:1880/flow_editor
 ```
 Some explanation about the command line parameters:
 + Listen to https requests on port 443, and start https connection (and as a result create and renew a LetsEncrypt certificate).
 You could use any free port number, but port 443 is the default https port.
-So you don't need to specify it in the address bar of your browser, which simplifies the flow editor url.
+By using 443 you don't need to specify a port in the address bar of your browser, which simplifies the flow editor url.
 For example:
    ```
    https://your-device-virtual-ip-address/flow_editor
    ```